Iron-E/vim-libmodal/README.md

 For example, if `modeName` is 'FOO', then the variable that is created is `g:fooModeInput`.

 ## Creating Modes

+For an example of a plugin that uses `vim-libmodal`, see [vim-tabmode](https://github.com/Iron-E/vim-tabmode).

 To define a new mode, you must first create a function to pass into `libmodal#Enter`.
 Example: